Introduction to MySQL Performance Tuning

 Pagination MySQL Queries.

-Pagination used in applications tend to show server slow speed.
-This can be optimized with user interface where we can display a link to the next page instead of showing the precise number of pages and irrelevant links to separate pages.
+Pagination used in applications tends to show server slow speed.
+This can be optimized with a user interface to display a link to the next page instead of showing the precise number of pages and irrelevant links to separate pages.

 Example #5